|Impact of Aerobic Exercise on Serum Vaspin Level in Female Patients With Type 2 Diabetes Mellitus|

 Results: Thirty-one subjects completed the study period ((E [n=18] and C [n=13]).
 Statistical analysis showed that group E had a signifcant increase in vaspin level (F = 8.888, P = 0.001) and a signifcant decrease in BW (body mass weight), BMI (body mass index), WC (waist circumference), FP (fat percentage), FM (fat mass), FFM (fat free mass), TC (total cholesterol), FBS (fast blood sugar) and insulin level, whereas there was no signifcant change in HC (hip circumference), WHR (waist to hip ratio), TG (triglyceride), HOMA-IR, and quantitative insulin sensitivity check index (QUICKI) in the E group compared with the C group (P < 0.05).

-Conclusion: Our data suggest that Vaspin behavior is reversed by increasing duration and progressive stage of (T2DM) and increases following exercise and loss weight.
+Conclusions: Our data suggested that vaspin behavior is reversed by increasing the duration and progressive stage of T2DM and its level increases following exercise and weight loss.

 Cite By, Google Scholar